Tormenta: History

 Over time, Tormenta was so successful that it threatened to outgrow Dragão Brasil.
 Trio Tormenta decided to create a separate magazine, Revista Tormenta, published by Editora Talismã, which would be solely dedicated to material for the Tormenta setting.
 The magazine was well received and seventeen editions were released before Editora Talismã withdrew from the arrangement in 2005.
 The members of the Trio started to work with other publishers, launching RPGMaster (dedicated to 3D&T) published by Mythos Editora; and Dragon Slayer published by Mantícora, which emulated the old Dragão Brasil, with bimonthly releases and initially with content mainly focused on the d20 System and the Open Game License.

 The Trio continued to release new editions of Tormenta and 3D&T including a new version of Tormenta D20 published by Jambô Editora, based on D&D 3.5 in 2005; and the next revision of 3D&T, again published by Jambô, under the name 3D&T Alpha in 2008.

 However, after Issue #23 of Dragon Slayer, the original Trio (Cassaro, Saladino and Trevisan) stepped down as editors of the magazine, and were replaced by Guilherme Dei Svaldi, Gustavo Brauner, and Leonel Caldela, who became known as Trio Tormenta Ultimate.

 In 2010, the two Trios collaborated on a new edition of Tormenta, published by Jambô Editora, with a game system based on OGL, but with many elements of its own.
 A version of the new Tormenta was again adapted for 3D&T with the launch of the Alpha Adventurer's Manual.
 In 2013, a revised version of Tormenta was released that contained errata from the previous edition, as well as 16 pages of new material.
 In 2016, Tormenta Alpha was released, adapting the campaign exclusively for 3D&T. The following year, Tormenta RPG Guild of the Monkey Edition was released.

 In 2019, in celebration of 20 years of Tormenta, Jambô launched a crowd-funded campaign on the Catarse website to raise R$80,000 for Tormenta 20, a new RPG system, also based on D20, but with new rules, races, classes and with a complete update of the campaign world.
 The appeal raised R$1,918,486 (approximately US$600,000), 2,400% of the original target, the largest Brazilian crowd-funding campaign up to that time, and the first to top R$1 million.
+In June 2026, Jambô launched an open license.